codedragon/code_reviews/slides.md

+# Change one thing at a time

-# Break the code to its essence: story about fastapi
+# Reduce the code to its essence